oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_vm_cluster_update_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple CloudVmClusterUpdate resources in Oracle Cloud Infrastructure
-- Lists the maintenance updates that can be applied to the requested cloud VM cluster.
+- Lists the maintenance updates that can be applied to the specified cloud VM cluster.
+Applies to Exadata Cloud Service instances only.
 - If *update_id* is specified, the details of a single CloudVmClusterUpdate will be returned.